 This term refers to the specific use of psychologically based principles and awareness to assist parties in better understanding their dispute and in reaching mutually agreeable outcomes.
 We recognise that in many disputes, mediation offers a constructive alternative to litigation and assists parties where possible to reach consensual agreements.
 When mediation is unsuccessful, breaks down or is resisted, it is often due to misunderstanding or deeper issues derailing the process.
 These may include, the parties simply not being prepared from a psychological perspective prior to mediation, or that they fear they may loose control.
 Frequently they may be concerned that it will turn into a horse trade negotiation which does not acknowledge their psychological needs, or that they may be forced to superficially agree.

 There may be deeper dispute dynamics and environmental pressures at play that also impede the conventional mediation process.
-These may include entrenched negative narratives and rigid belief systems, unaddressed emotional distress and anger, fear, conflict trauma, avoidant communication and the developing pattern of interaction between parties.
-If these dynamics are not addressed on the correct level, mediation is unlikely to be successful.
-Sometimes due to perceived animosity or fear and anxiety evoked by the dispute itself, parties may feel they simply cannot engage or cannot feel resourceful in such a process.
-In our experience the process of mediation can be greatly enhanced if parties are also assisted in developing their conflict intelligence both prior to and during mediation.
+These may include entrenched negative narratives and rigid belief systems, unaddressed emotional pain and anger, fear, conflict trauma, avoidant communication and the developing pattern of interaction between parties.
+If these dynamics are not compassionately addressed on the correct level, mediation is unlikely to be successful (this adjunct process is sometimes referred to as Therapeutic Mediation).
+Due to fear and anxiety evoked by the dispute itself, parties may also feel they simply cannot engage or cannot feel resourceful in such a process.
+In our experience the process of mediation can be greatly enhanced if parties are also offered targeted therapeutic and emotional support both prior to, during and after the mediation process has concluded.
 This allows those involved to not only engage within the process but also to successfully address their dispute on a far deeper level.